sghall/react-d3-transitions/README.md

 The repo contains several examples of using React 15.0 in conjunction with the new D3 4.0 ES6 modules.
 Each example is a mini Redux app that you can check out locally using the instructions below.

-The only assumptions are that you have Webpack and ESlint installed globally...
+The only assumptions are that you have Webpack and ES Lint installed globally...
 ```html
 npm install webpack eslint -g
 ```

-<h2>Examples:</h2>
+<h2>Run the examples:</h2>
 <h3>Stacked Chart Example</h3>
 <img src="README/stacked.png" height="250px"/>
 ```html